 Now, the City Council could decide to revisit the location decision rather than vote to approve the ad hoc committee’s recommendation.

-It's the latest development in a lengthy process.
+a lengthy process.

 Phoenix approved nearly $1.4 million in bond funding for the Museo Chicano in 2001, but funds were shifted to the Latino Cultural Center project after that venue closed in 2009.